moreSwift/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Adding new backend methods.md

     ``AppBackend/Controls`` or ``AppBackend/Gestures``), add it there and don't add it anywhere else.
 It'll automatically bubble up the protocol inheritance chain into `Base` or `Full`.
-  - If it's critical for basic app functionality, add it to the inheritance clause of ``AppBackend/Core``. **You should have to do this very rarely.**
+  - If it's critical for core app functionality, add it to the inheritance clause of ``AppBackend/Core``. **You should have to do this very rarely.**
-  - If it could be considered a basic feature that all SwiftCrossUI backends can reasonably implement (mobile and desktop!), add it to the ``AppBackend/Base`` typealias.
-This will probably be the most common choice.
+  - If it could be considered a basic feature that all SwiftCrossUI backends should implement (mobile and desktop!), add it to the ``AppBackend/Base`` typealias.
   - If the feature is optional and can reasonably go unimplemented by certain backends, add it to ``AppBackend/Full``.
 Make sure to dynamically cast your backend instance in the feature's implementation and prepare some sort of fallback if the backend doesn't support the feature.
+(The internal `CastBackend` macro can help with casting backends in view implementations.)
   - Whatever type you add your protocol to, don't forget to also add it to that type's doc comment!
 That way people can quickly see what other functionality is required by a specific protocol.